Lesona-Systems/Underwolf/README.md

 **Underwolf currently has no addon version checking.** The script will redownload every addon each time it is run.
 This isn't ideal.
 I've found it worth logging in and seeing if any priority addons need updating and running then deciding whether or not to run the script.
 Version checking is a priority for future releases.

 Note that the script calls **taskkill** on Firefox process at the end to clean up.
 It will close any open Firefox processes when called.
-Chrome implementation is planned for a later version (Although that may become obsolete with Manifest V3 and it's effect on ad blockers).
+Chrome implementation is planned for a later version (Although that may become obsolete with Manifest V3 and its effect on ad blockers).

 Tested on **MacOS Ventura v13.0 Beta (22A5352e)** and **Windows 11 (Stable)** using **Firefox 104.0.2** with **uBlockOrigin 1.44.4** as of September 22, 2022.
 Tested on Python v3.10.6, but should work with Python v3.x.x.